VanMonten/VanMonten/README.md

 - 👋 Hi, I’m @VanMonten
 - 👀 I’m interested in ...
-  Yo Momma
+Things
 - 🌱 I’m currently learning ...
-  How to write code poorly
+Other things
 - 💞️ I’m looking to collaborate on ...
-  Yo Momma
+Stuff
 - 📫 How to reach me ...
-  You follow the smell
+You don't !

 <!-- <!--- -->
 VanMonten/VanMonten is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.